Posted October 26th, 2012 by & filed under Student & Alumni Stories, Consciousness & Mindfulness.

 On the rising from sleep one idle morning, the young 25-year-old girl experienced something out of this world; the girl saw clearly before her, her future.
 At 25, the girl had spent most of her twenties up to that point confused and searching for answers, directions and guidance.
 It came when…

-Posted October 9th, 2012 by & filed under Top News, Reflections from President Nolan, Art Therapy/Counseling at SWC.
+Posted October 9th, 2012 by & filed under Art Therapy at SWC, Counseling at SWC.